 Music and other extra-curricular lessons are usually arranged outside of lesson time.
-Please could you discuss with the Deputy Head Academic if your son/daughter needs to reduce their academic commitment in order to fit such classes or learning support lessons into the School timetable.
+Please could you discuss with the director of studies if your son/daughter needs to reduce their academic commitment in order to fit such classes or learning support lessons into the school timetable.

 The optional subjects listed above will be organised into option blocks so that they may be accommodated on the timetable.
 It is therefore important that option choices are correct as there will be limited opportunities to make changes after option blocks are completed.
 Please see details in the accompanying letter for the online link for option returns and deadlines.
-In the event that a course does not have enough demand, it may not be offered in order that we can have an extra group for a more popular subject.
+In the event that a course is undersubscribed, it may not be offered in order that we can have an extra group for a more popular subject.